tiksha0505/JavaScript-Projects/Generate Random Colour/README.md

 - Demo

-Open the index.html file in your browser to try it out locally.
+Open the html file in your browser to try it out locally.
 You can click the “Generate color” button multiple times to see new colors.

 - Technologies Used